lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_1.md

 `@script`
-We've gone over some of the basics of what a cohort is and some initial explorations.
-In this chapter we'll get into some common wrangling tasks for cohorts and how to quickly visually explore the data.
+We've gone over the basics of cohorts and some initial explorations.
+In this chapter we'll cover common wrangling tasks and visually exploring cohort data.

 ---